Transfer Application Requirements

-All UMass Boston applicants are asked to submit a personal essay.
+All UMass Boston transfer student applicants are asked to submit a personal essay.
 It gives you the opportunity to present yourself in a way that grades and test scores cannot.
 Our admissions counselors use your essay to determine your ability to organize your thoughts and express yourself clearly.

 The admission essay is also used in consideration for admission to the university’s Honors Program or scholarship opportunities for qualified applicants.

 Please select one of the following questions and write an essay of about 500 words.